zsh-users/zsh-completions/README.md

 ### Contributing

-Contributions are welcome, just make sure you follow the guidelines:
+Contributions are welcome, see [CONTRIBUTING](https://github.com/zsh-users/zsh-completions/blob/master/CONTRIBUTING.md).

- * Completions are not accepted when already available in zsh.
- * Completions are not accepted when already available in their original project.
- * Please do not just copy/paste someone else completion, ask before.
- * Completions only partially implemented are not accepted.
- * Please add a header containing authors, status and origin of the script and license header if you do not wish to use the Zsh license (example [here](src/_ack)).
- * Please try to follow [Zsh completion style guide](https://github.com/zsh-users/zsh/blob/master/Etc/completion-style-guide).
- * Please send one separate pull request per file.
- * Send a pull request or ask for committer access.

 ## License
-Completions use the Zsh license, unless explicitely mentionned in the file header.
+Completions use the Zsh license, unless explicitly mentioned in the file header.
 See [LICENSE](https://github.com/zsh-users/zsh-completions/blob/master/LICENSE) for more information.